IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

 It's important to note that this is a simplified overview, and in practice, there may be additional steps and considerations depending on the specific requirements and tools used.

 # Questions to address relating to testing and deploying smart contracts

+- *Feedback from Marshall: This onboarding quick setup document does NOT need to address testing.*

 *Questions for clarification:*